endlos99/xdt99/doc/MANUAL.md

 word of the first image file must be an executable instruction, and the E/A utility functions must be provided by the program.

-Since the command above
+Since the command above yields a warning about unresolved VDP utility functions

     $ xas99.py -R -i ashello.asm
     > --- <L> **** -
     ***** Warning: Unresolved references: VSBW, VMBW, KSCAN, VWTR

-yields a warning about unresolved VDP utility functions, we need to provide these functions ourselves, e.g., by supplying them on the command line.
+we need to provide these functions ourselves, e.g., by supplying them on the command line.

     $ xas99.py -R -i ashello.asm vsbw_ea.asm vmbw_ea.asm vwtr_ea.asm kscan_ea.asm